Will-McCarthy/bike_data/README.md

 My first step was to get a dataset, so I wrote a web scraper.
 I pulled data on 26k mountian bikes from my favorite place to go shoping: pinkbike's buy/sell market.
 Pinkbike's buy/sell market is similar to craigslist for selling high end used mountian bikes.
 You can see my scraper and the results on my github: https://github.com/Will-McCarthy/bike_data/tree/main.

-The next steps of this project are creating a database for the data, cleaning it, visualizing it, and finally using ML algorithms to answer harder questions.
+The next steps of this project are creating a database, cleaning the data, visualizing it, and finally using ML algorithms to answer harder questions.

 ## Installation